-The student must establish a clear record of commitment and competence in graduate study in communication while seeking the MA degree.
-For students in good standing, advancement to the PhD in the department is tied to approval of the thesis document (i.e. a "pass and advance" grade on the Master's thesis from her/his MA committee).
+The student must establish a clear record of commitment and competence in graduate study in communication while seeking the MA degree to advance to the PhD program.
+For students in good standing, advancement to the PhD in the department is tied to approval of the thesis document (i.e., a "pass and advance" grade on the Master's thesis from her/his MA committee).
 The thesis committee's recommendation for advancement is based on their decision about the quality of the thesis and their assessment of the potential for the student to succeed in the doctoral program.